Randi Bates

 Professional Summary

-Dr. Randi Bates is a nurse, family nurse practitioner, scientist, and educator.
-Her clinical practice has primarily focused on public health and managing chronic disease.
+Dr. Bates is a scientist, educator, and clinician.
 Her research surrounds understanding the role of early life stress on health.
-She approaches this research with a bioecological lens to examine how different levels of ecologies or environments, from the molecular to macro, shape stress and health-related behaviors in young children – key factors influencing chronic disease.
-A major focus of her work has been on understanding the role of environmental and social disadvantage, such as poverty and adverse caregiver mental health, on stress in young children.
-In addition, she also examines the effects of a child’s experiences with stress on child development – including self-regulation, language, and sleep.
-She also approaches this work with interdisciplinary researchers to design interventions to help prevent and buffer toxic stress in young children and their caregivers.
-She has received numerous honors for her work, including being recognized as a Jonas Nurse Leader Scholar, and has received funding from the National Institutes of Health.
-Dr. Bates also places particular emphasis on training scientists and clinicians in the conduct of rigorous science and clinical care.
-She is passionate about translating education and evidence-based practice for her trainees into real-world applications.
+She approaches this research with an ecobiodevelopmental lens to examine how different levels of ecologies or environments, from the molecular to macro, shape mental health, stress, and health-related behaviors in young children – key factors that may influence health throughout life.
+A major focus of her work has been examining early foundations of health, including children’s self-regulation, language, and sleep.
+Recognizing the central role of primary caregivers in a young child’s life, she also investigates and supports the well-being of parents and early childhood educators.
+Dr. Bates approaches this research with interdisciplinary researchers while designing and applying contextually sensitive interventions to help young children and their primary caregivers manage stress.
+Further drawing upon her past clinical practice as a nurse and family nurse practitioner, she is passionate about training scientists and clinicians in the conduct of rigorous, open science and evidence-based practice.
+Dr. Bates has received numerous research and teaching honors, including multiple grants from the National Institutes of Health.
 In her spare time, she enjoys catching up on her long list of books she wants to read and spending time with family from Ohio, NYC, and Peru.

-This research directory profile is updated each May.
-Additional information surrounding Bates's scholarship, including prior to the 2020-2021 academic year, can be found in her CV (available upon request).
+This research directory profile is focused on scholarship and is updated each summer.
+Additional information surrounding Bates's work, such as presentations and activity prior to the 2020-2021 academic year, can be found in her CV (available upon request).

 Education